joncto/Jon-Fosse-Heatmap/README.md

 ## Usage

 ### Present the map on your computer
-1. Download the repo to your computer: https://github.com/joncto/Jon-Fosse-Heatmap/archive/refs/heads/main.zip
+1. Download the project files to your computer: https://github.com/joncto/Jon-Fosse-Heatmap/archive/refs/heads/main.zip

-2. Unzip the file.
+2. Unzip it.

+3. Open the "Jon-Fosse-Heatmap" folder.

-3. Locate the "index.html" file and open it in your favourite browser.
+4. Run "index.html" in your favourite browser.

-4. Use the layer box in the top right corner to toggle different layers on/off.
-Click the pins to show the name of the place and number of productions.

 ### View online
 The map can be viewed in a browser by entering the following URL: